sammi-turner/NextJS-For-Beginners/posts/layout-header-footer.md

 ## Integration in the App

-The header and footer are integrated through `_app.tsx`, which wraps every page with these components.
-Here's how they are included:
+The header and footer are integrated into the layout through `_app.tsx`, which wraps every page with these components:

 ```tsx
 import type { AppProps } from "next/app";